Galileo and Inertia

 Isaac Newton's first law of motion captures the concept of inertia.

-Throughout this discussion we have used the works push and pull.
+Throughout this discussion we have used the words push and pull.
 The term for a push or a pull is force.
 Therefore, you can only change the velocity of an object if you place a force on the object.
 This is Sir Isaac Newton's First Law of Motion.
-Newton's first law of motion is the same as Galileo's explanation of inertia.
+Newton's first law of motion.
+It is basically the same as Galileo's explanation of inertia.